CloudWithChris/cloudwithchris.com/content/blog/azure-arc-for-apps-part-6.md

 At time of writing, the docs mention the following -

-Through Webhooks, Event Grid supports the following destinations hosted on a Kubernetes cluster:
+> Through Webhooks, Event Grid supports the following destinations hosted on a Kubernetes cluster:
+>

-* Azure App Service on Kubernetes with Azure Arc.
+> * Azure App Service on Kubernetes with Azure Arc.
-* Azure Functions on Kubernetes with Azure Arc.
+> * Azure Functions on Kubernetes with Azure Arc.
-* Azure Logic Apps on Kubernetes with Azure Arc.
+> * Azure Logic Apps on Kubernetes with Azure Arc.
+>

-In addition to Webhooks, Event Grid on Kubernetes can send events to the following destinations hosted on Azure:
+> In addition to Webhooks, Event Grid on Kubernetes can send events to the following destinations hosted on Azure:
+>

-* Azure Event Grid using Webhooks
+> * Azure Event Grid using Webhooks
-* Azure Functions using Webhooks only
+> * Azure Functions using Webhooks only
-* Azure Event Hubs using its Azure Resource Manager resource ID
+> * Azure Event Hubs using its Azure Resource Manager resource ID
-* Azure Service Bus topics or queues using its Azure Resource Manager resource ID
+> * Azure Service Bus topics or queues using its Azure Resource Manager resource ID
-* Azure Storage queue using its Azure Resource Manager resource ID
+> * Azure Storage queue using its Azure Resource Manager resource ID

 Once again, I encourage you to familiarise yourself with [the Azure Doc](https://docs.microsoft.com/en-us/azure/event-grid/kubernetes/event-handlers).

-* If you've previously used Azure Event Grid, you'll likely know that there are various Event Schemas that can be used.
+* If you've already used Azure Event Grid, you'll likely know that there are a couple of Event Schemas that can be used.
 In Event Grid for Kubernetes, only the Cloud Events 1.0 schema is supported (at time of writing).
 * You may also be aware that Azure Functions has an Event Grid trigger.
 You cannot use this trigger an Azure Function to Event Grid for Kubernetes.
 Instead, you'll need to use the webhook trigger.

-These are two examples where there are feature differences, and worth exploring the Azure Doc for completeness.
+These are two examples where there are feature differences, though worth exploring the Azure Doc referenced above for completeness.

 ## Installing the Event Grid on Kubernetes extension to an Azure Arc enabled Kubernetes Cluster

-If you've been following the series, you will have seen that the Azure Extensions can be installed in several ways.
-In this post, we'll work through the Azure CLI and the Azure Portal methods.
+If you've been following this series on Azure Arc for Apps, you'll have seen that the Azure Extensions can be installed in several ways.
+In this post, we'll work through the Azure Portal method.
+I've also included a section to the Azure Docs if you'd prefer the Azure CLI route.

 ### Installing the Event Grid on Kubernetes extension through the Azure Portal